tomheit/xai_gan/README.md

 ### tests
 contains code to run experiments and the results.
 ### natural_adv
-contains the recursive search algorithm made by Zhao et al. used to create natural adversarial examples
+contains the recursive search algorithm made by Zhao et al. used to create natural adversarial examples.
 ### notebooks
-contains notebooks mainly used to test code
+contains notebooks mainly used to test code.